yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](Images/Exercise1/discovered-servers.png)

 >**Wait for the discovery process to complete before proceeding to the next Task**.

+#### Task summary <!-- omit in toc -->

+In this task you configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process.

 ### Task 4: Create a migration assessment